 Victor Sesma is an Alicantinian living in London.
 He is a Software Engineer who likes writing about the city he was born.

 Alicante might look like a possible destination for your holidays, business or even your new home.
 Let’s find out where Alicante is in Europe and within Spain.

-Where is Alicante?
-Alicante city is on the southeastern coast of Spain (Europe).
-It is 260.41 mi (419.1 km) south-east from the Spanish capital city Madrid.
-It is situated 326.46 mi (525.4 km) at the south of Barcelona.
-Alicante is a coastal city in Costa Blanca.
-It is the capital of Alicante Province which is the southernmost province of the Valencian Community.
+Alicante is 260.41 mi (419.1 km) southeast of the Spanish capital city Madrid (2h20m away by speed train AVE).
+It is situated 326.46 mi (525.4 km) in the south of Barcelona (1h by plane).
+Alicante is a the capital of Costa Blanca.
+It is the capital of Alicante Province, the southernmost province of the Valencian Community.
 The coordinates are 38°20′43″N 0°28′59″W

 The Spanish administrative division is somehow complex.
 Each city is located inside a wider structure that organises the country.
 Sometimes the structures are official and recognised by law but other times the division will be used as a brand or will be part of the popular knowledge.

 Alicante Province is a wider and lawful administrative division.
 It is located at the south of the province of Valencia, at the north of the province of Murcia, at the east of the province of Albacete and the west of the Mediterranean Sea.
 In Spain, there is a total of 50 provinces.
 Cities such as Alicante, Benidorm and Elche are part of this province.
 The city of Alicante is the capital.